vahidalizad/simple-parse-smtp-adapter/README.md

 # Parse Server SMTP Email Adapter
-###This fork uses upgraded dependencies with some security issues fixed
+### This fork uses upgraded dependencies with some security fixes

 With this adapter you can send email for reset password and email verification in parse with SMTP access and custom templates.